Share This

 Expected Family Contribution, or EFC, is a number resulting from the need-based financial aid calculation that comprises your income and assets to determine what the government believes you can pay toward a year of college costs.

-The bill has renamed the EFC to the “Student Aid Index” (SAI) to make it more clear that the number provided isn’t the amount of money a family is required to pay for college.
+The bill renamed the EFC to the “Student Aid Index” (SAI) to clarify that the number provided isn’t the amount of money a family is required to pay for college.

-The major issue here is that the term Expected Family Contribution is somewhat misleading.
-Some families mistakenly assume this is the number they are expected to pay at each school.
+The main issue here is that the term Expected Family Contribution was somewhat misleading.
+Some families mistakenly assumed this was the number they were expected to pay at each school.
 This is not the case.
-Instead, the number symbolizes to each institution what your “paying capability” is, so to speak, and helps them determine your aid package
+Instead, the number symbolizes to each institution what your “paying capability” is, so to speak, and helps them determine your aid package.

-Additionally, it’s now possible for the SAI to be zero or negative for low-income families so that colleges can easily determine which students need financial aid the most.
+Additionally, the SAI can now be zero or negative for low-income families, making it easier for colleges to determine which students need financial aid the most.

 Analysis: This one is rather interesting.
-The change to the term Student Aid Index may cause less confusion and more transparency for families trying to identify what they will pay for college.
+Ironically, changing the EFC to the vaguer Student Aid Index may cause less confusion and more transparency for families trying to identify their financial need.

-Find your own EFC and estimated costs at three different schools of your choice:
+Find your own SAI and estimated costs at three different schools of your choice:

 3. Huge Change for Multiple Students Enrolled in College Simultaneously

-Under the new rules, this will no longer be the case.
-This change will reduce the amount of financial aid for middle-income and high-income families that have multiple students in college at the same time.
+Under the new rules, this is no longer the case.
+Unfortunately, this change will reduce the amount of financial aid at FAFSA-only schools for large middle-income and high-income families that have multiple students in college at the same time.
 This change augments the importance of planning for college early.

-Analysis: This is a massive hit to large middle- and upper-income families.
-This will effectively eliminate some funding strategies like taking a gap year or attending community college in order to enroll in a university along with a younger sibling at the same time.
+Analysis: This is a massive hit for large middle—and upper-income families.
+It will effectively eliminate some funding strategies, like taking a gap year or attending community college to enroll in a university with a younger sibling at the same time.

-If you have students that are currently in college or are entering college in the upcoming school years, it will be crucial to plan your funding strategy around this new rule (going into effect for the 2024-2025 award year).
-You may be eligible for more financial aid during some years under current rules and then less financial aid in later years under the new rules.
+If you have students who are currently in college or will be entering college in the upcoming school years, it will be crucial to plan your funding strategy around this new rule.

 4. For Divorced or Separated Households: Change in the Parent Responsible for Completing the FAFSA

-With the new changes, the parent who will need to complete the FASFA will change from who the student lives with to the parent who provides the most financial support for the student.
+Now, the custodial parent is the parent who provides the most financial support for the student.
 If both parents provide equal financial support to the student, then it is expected that the parent with the larger income is responsible for completing the FAFSA.

-For students who have married parents, or unmarried parents that live together, either parent can complete the FAFSA using household income and asset figures.
+For students with married parents or unmarried parents who live together, either parent can complete the FAFSA using household income and asset figures.

-Analysis: Although this makes things clearer for families, it could potentially take away a huge financial aid advantage that some divorced households have.
+Analysis: Although this makes things clearer for families, it could potentially reduce the enormous financial aid advantage that some divorced households had previously.

 With financial support becoming the decisive factor, this may negatively affect some students’ aid packages (depending on who gives the student the most financial support).

-For more information on paying for college for divorced families before the FAFSA changes, check out these two blog posts:
+For more information on paying for college for divorced families before the FAFSA changes, check out this blog post:

 Paying for College for Divorced Families: A Closer Look at Financial Strategies